arkantandel/-AWS-Route-53-Complete-Step-by-Step-/README.md

 * **Geolocation Routing** – Based on user country
 * **Geoproximity** – Based on region bias

-### 4. **Health Checks**

-Route 53 can monitor endpoints and redirect traffic automatically if an endpoint becomes unhealthy.

 ## 🛠️ Step‑By‑Step: Create Hosted Zone & DNS Records